dita-semia/org.dita-semia.postprocessing/README.md

 # DITA-SEMIA Postprocessing
-This DITA-OT plugin can convert images used by DITA maps for HTML output as a preprocess step.
+This DITA-OT plugin can perform some post-processing on the pulished content: set pdf filename depending on content (e.g. metadata) and zipping the result.

 ## Features: